 IA-2 IA-4 IL-11 IL-13 IL-14 IL-15 IL-16 IL-17 IL-18 IL-2 IL-3 MN-1 MN-7 MO-6 WI-1 WI-2 WI-3 WI-5 WI-6

-Additional information on the UMRR can be found at the following website: http://www.mvr.usace.army.mil/Missions/EnvironmentalProtectionandRestoration/UpperMississippiRiverRestoration.aspx
+Additional information on the UMRR Program can be found at the following website: http://www.mvr.usace.army.mil/Missions/EnvironmentalProtectionandRestoration/UpperMississippiRiverRestoration.aspx

-The UMRR was initially authorized by the Water Resources Development Act (WRDA) of 1986 and has come to be recognized as the single most important effort committed to ensuring the viability and vitality of the Upper Mississippi River System (UMRS) diverse and significant fish and wildlife resources since establishment of the National Wildlife Refuges on that system in the 1920's.
-This systemic program provides a well-balanced combination of monitoring and research, along with habitat restoration activities.
-Program accomplishments to date include: (1) the completion of 55 habitat restoration projects benefiting approximately 102,000 acres of critical riverine and floodplain habitats; 35 additional projects are in various stages of construction and design, these will benefit another 87,000 acres of habitat when implemented); (2) the collection of millions of data samples on key environmenatl attributes of the UMRS (primarily fish, water quality, vegetation, and invertebrates) and applied research that is leading to enhanced understanding of the dynamics of large floodplain rivers and successful multi-purpose resource management; (3) the development of extensive digital systemic data bases, mapping products, and establishment of an information clearinghouse through which UMRS data and information can be universally accessed; and (4) a partnership of unparalleled dimensions between a multitude of federal and state agencies, non-governmental organizations, and the general public.
+UMRR Program accomplishments to date include: 1) the completion of 55 habitat restoration projects benefiting approximately 102,000 acres of critical riverine and floodplain habitats; 35 additional projects are in various stages of construction and design, benefitting another 87,000 acres of habitat when implemented); 2) the collection of key environmental attributes of the UMRS (fish, water quality, vegetation, and invertebrates) and applied research that is leading to enhanced understanding of the dynamics of large floodplain rivers and successful multi-purpose resource management; 3) the development of extensive digital systemic databases, mapping products, and establishment of an information clearinghouse through which UMRS data and information can be universally accessed; and 4) a partnership of unparalleled dimensions between a multitude of federal and state agencies, non-governmental organizations, and the general public.
 The total annual value of these partnerships contributions to the UMRR Program averages $1,000,000.

-The 4th partnership-based Report to Congress on this program was completed in December 2016.
-This report documented the program accomplishments to date and recommended that the Program be continued to serve the ecosystem restoration and resource monitoring needs on the Upper Mississippi River because without the UMRR Program, the Upper Mississippi River ecosystem will degrade at an accelerated rate and the progress that has been made to preserve this national treasure for future generations will be lost.
-The 3rd Report to Congress concluded that funding for the operation and maintenance (O&M) of HREPs should be coordinated in annual federal budgets to ensure that the U.S. Fish and Wildlife Service has the resources needed to operate and maintain the growing inventory of HREPs on the refuge lands it manages.
-In addition to being a key program partner, the U.S. Fish and Wildlife Service is also the sponsor of nearly 70% of all constructed habitat restoration projects and as such is responsible for the operations and maintenance for many of the Programs restoration projects.
+The 4th partnership-based Report to Congress on this Program was completed in December 2016.
+This report documented the Program's accomplishments to date and recommended that the Program be continued to serve the ecosystem restoration and resource monitoring needs on the Upper Mississippi River ecosystem.
+Without the UMRR Program, the Upper Mississippi River ecosystem will degrade at an accelerated rate and the progress that has been made to preserve this national treasure for future generations will be lost.

 Summarized Financial Data